-You can take your healthy-eating meal prep to a whole new level with our easy smoked chicken breasts recipe.
+You can take your healthy-eating meal prep to a whole new level with our easy smoked chicken breast recipe.

 Boneless chicken breasts are known for being dry and overcooked in most American cuisine, but I think they get a bad rap.

 Looking for gift ideas for yourself or someone special in your life?
 We've got you covered.